- Admission Requirements to the Bachelor of Science (B.Sc.) – Honours Psychology

 Information Meetings for New Students

 All new students entering the Psychology undergraduate program should attend an information meeting prior to registration.
 Newly admitted students from CEGEPs should attend the information session in June.
 There will be an identical information session in August for all other students and for any CEGEP students who could not attend the earlier meeting.
 Please check the Psychology Department website for the specific dates.
-Students accepted into a Bachelor of Arts program must attend a different information meeting (For details, see Faculty of Arts > Undergraduate > Browse Academic Units & Programs > Psychology (PSYC)).
+Students accepted into a Bachelor of Arts program must attend a different information meeting from the one offered to students in the Faculty of Science.
+(For details, see Faculty of Arts > Undergraduate > Browse Academic Units & Programs > Psychology (PSYC)).
 At this meeting, Paola Carvajal, the Academic Adviser, will explain the requirements of the Department's programs.
 Incoming students will have an opportunity to ask questions and receive advice on how to plan their courses.
-After this meeting, students will make appointments for individual advising sessions.
+After this meeting, students can make appointments for individual advising sessions.

 Entering students can bring a copy of their collegial transcript(s).
 They will also need access to this eCalendar and a preliminary Class Schedule before their individual advising session.